Coexistence Research

 Best Deterrence Methods

-Working with partners, we are researching the effectiveness of various deterrents in defusing an encounter with a polar bear.
+Working with partners, we are researching the safety and effectiveness of various deterrents in defusing an encounter with a polar bear.
 Our goal is to share standardized safety messaging, based on the best available science, to keep polar bears and people safe across the North.

 Waste Management